Money Saving Rental Tips

 Go ahead and Take the Dog

-While not true for all rental properties, many owners and property managers will make a deal on rates.
-If they are hesitant to budge on a peak-season stay, try asking for an additional night.
-Negotiating rates is most effective through the off-peak season when many vacation rentals sit vacant.
+While not true for all rental properties, many rental owners and property managers will negotiate rates.
+If they are unwilling to budge on a peak-season week, try getting an additional night.
+The off-season offers your best opportunity to make a deal for a reduced rate.

-Study the Entire Contract
+Study the Entire Agreement

-Read the entire contract and make sure you fully understand who is responsible for:
+Read through the whole agreement and be certain you fully understand who is liable for:

-- Electric bills
+- Utility bills

 - Telephone service

 - Check in & Check Out Key Exchange

 Make sure your quoted fee includes all state taxes and fees.

 Be sure you understand the cancellation policy before reserving.
 You'll likely be offered trip insurance.
 Trip insurance, which usually costs between 1% - 5% of the standard rental home price, provides travellers with reimbursement of their vacation costs (and subsequent rental costs) for any days missed due to personal health related emergencies or storms, and additionally hurricane evacuation costs, such as a unexpected hotel stay or extra gas.